yifan-h/CS-GNN/README.md

 Please see the [paper](https://openreview.net/forum?id=rkeIIkHKvS) for more details.
 The processed BGP data can be found [here](https://drive.google.com/open?id=1EPFeWhpMBr9Vg7asRR7oLofLwDhqJI6d).

-*Note:* If you make use of this code or the CS-GNN model in your work, please cite the following paper:
+*Note:* If you make use of this code, the CS-GNN model or the BGP data in your work, please cite the following paper:

     @inproceedings{
     hou2020measuring,